North Korea's Kim thanks people in rare New Year's cards

 North Korea’s Kim thanks people in rare New Year’s cardsNew

-SEOUL, South Korea (AP) — North Korean leader Kim Jong Un has thanked his people for their trust and support in “difficult times” and wished them good health in New Year’s Day cards.
-Kim is expected to skip his usual televised speech for the new year since he will address a ruling party congress that convenes this month.
+SEOUL, South Korea (AP) — North Korean leader Kim Jong Un has thanked his people for their trust and support in difficult times and wished them good health in New Year’s Day cards.
+Kim is expected to skip his usual televised speech and address a ruling party congress this month.
 State media quoted Kim as saying, “I will work hard to bring earlier the new era in which the ideals and desires of our people will come true.”
-Kim is facing the toughest challenges of his nine-year rule due to the pandemic and natural disasters.
-He is expected to use the congress to muster stronger unity and lay out new development goals.
+North Korea is one of the world’s most cloistered countries and it’s virtually impossible to independently confirm whether all its 25 million people received Kim’s cards, the first sent by the leader since 1995.
+Kim faces the toughest challenges of his nine-year rule due to the pandemic, natural disasters and sanctions.